-We provide the content for regular internal and external comms articles an appropriate topic for that month - be it energy saving, water saving, recycling, more efficient driving or biodiversity issues such as nesting birds.
-Pre-Covid, we ran for several years a Talking Rubbish campaign where we visited a monthly Environment Moment which goes to all staff focusing on different offices to encourage recycling and identify any barriers to recycling at that site.
+Again, working alongside the Facilities management team.
+We have not on sustainability issues, including where we visited different offices to encourage recycling and identify any barriers to recycling at that site.
 We had intended a big save water campaign in the offices last year but this was parked for the moment as there was concern that it provided mixed messaging with a more important health and safety message of wash your hands frequently!